-It’s not one of the most popular parks, but I’d go back in a heartbeat.
+It’s not one of the most popular parks, but I’d go back to this park in North Dakota in a heartbeat.
 The badlands are beautiful, especially in the fall.
 My Dad and I were on a cross country road trip in October and this was one of the first National Parks of the trip.

 The park is divided into three units – North, South, and Elkhorn Ranch.
 Elkhorn Ranch is Theodore Roosevelt’s second ranch which he considered his “home ranch” where he had his cattle business.
 Each of the units has different scenery, with the north being more rugged wilderness while the south has more wildlife sightings.

 There are herds of bison in the park.
 Since these are my favorite animal, we were on the hunt for bison during the whole scenic drive.
 We finally saw a few down in the valley at the end of our drive.
 There’s also wild horses, coyotes, snakes, turkeys, and other wild animals in the park.